alexbarongo/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 0.
 Where am I?
 -> this script prints out the working directory

-Tas k1.
+Task 1.
 What’s in there?
 -> this script shows the list of files and directories

+Task 2.
+There is no place like home
+-> this script changes directory to home directory